-Our Link Workers have been providing support throughout the coronavirus pandemic and are currently working with clients to find out what suits them best and will also ensure everyone's safety.
+Our Link Workers have been providing support throughout the coronavirus pandemic and are continuing to work with clients to find out what suits them best and will also ensure everyone's safety.

 The Social Prescribing Service started in September 2019, working with 24 GP Surgeries across north Northamptonshire, in partnership with 3Sixty Care Partnership.
 Our five social prescribing link workers (SPLW) have supported over 3,546 people in one way or another, helping them explore what is important to them and find local activities and services that improve their wellbeing.

 Social prescribing empowers people to take control of their health and wellbeing through referral to non-medical ‘link workers’ who give time and focus on "what matters to me".
 The service takes a holistic approach, connecting people to community groups and statutory services for practical and emotional support.
 Link workers support existing groups to be accessible and sustainable and work collaboratively with all local partners.

 Social prescribing can help to strengthen community resilience and personal resilience and reduces health inequalities.
 Our Link Workers help address the wider determinants of health, such as debt, poor housing and physical inactivity.
 Increasing people’s active involvement, supporting people with long-term conditions (including support for mental health), and people who are lonely or isolated can have a positive effect on wellbeing.

 During the coronavirus pandemic we have continued to provide support